hpgavin/HPGdaac/doc/PREEMPT_RT-install-PiOS-20240219.md

   < Exit >  < Exit >  and  < Save >  to .config

-check .config to confirm it contains these lines (32 bit OS for RPi 4) ...
+confirm that .config contains these lines (32 bit OS for RPi 4) ...
 ```
- CONFIG_LOCALVERSION="-v8"
+ CONFIG_LOCALVERSION="-v7l"
  CONFIG_HIGH_RES_TIMERS=y
  CONFIG_PREEMPT_RT=y
  CONFIG_HZ_1000=y
  CONFIG_HZ=1000
 ```
-* if you are running a 32 bit OS, and CONFIG_LOCALVERSION is not -v7l then something went wrong with this configuration step.  re-do step 3.
+* if CONFIG_LOCALVERSION is not -v7l then something went wrong with this configuration step.  re-do step 3.
-* for a 32 bit OS, edit .config to read ...
+* edit .config to read ...
 ```
 CONFIG_LOCALVERSION="-v7l-rt"
 ```